Synth-pop classic celebrates its 40th Anniversary…

 “We wanted the album to be a peep-show of sounds” mused Almond in Tainted Love, “a glimpse into a seedy world, a soundtrack to a striptease clip joint, a well-thumbed diary of glimpses through a red-lit doorway.”
 The album succeeds on fulfilling that mission statement, particularly on the downbeat ‘Seedy Films’ and the swingbeat quirkiness of ‘Secret Life’.

-That aspect is particularly vivid on compositions such as ‘Say Hello, Wave Goodbye’, which captured the angsty melodrama of a relationship in which Almond’s evocative lyrics were augmented by Dave Tofani’s clarinet fills.
+That aspect is particularly vivid on compositions such as ‘Say Hello, Wave Goodbye’, which captured the angsty melodrama of a relationship in which Almond’s evocative lyrics were reflected by Dave Tofani’s mournful clarinet fills on the B-side instrumental version.
 Almond later described the song’s atmosphere as being “drenched in pink neon and tears.”

 Then there’s ‘Sex Dwarf’, a song which transparently dives into a world of sleaze and bondage (“Isn’t it nice/Sugar and spice/Luring disco dollies to a life of vice”) directly influenced by an actual News Of The World headline.
 “How could we resist making a mutant disco track based on that?” remarked Dave Ball.